JavaCode7/Thulium/README.md

  A simple esoteric programming language written in TypeScript in under 3 hours.

  I got the idea for this programming language fom a repository i found called [Jellyscript](https://github.com/nguyenphuminh/Jellyscript) and decided to learn TypeScript by creating a version of it that's even more painful and useless.
 And I thought the best name for this language is something tht reflects its uselessness.
 Thulium is the most useless element of the periodic table that is naturally occurring and that's the inspiration for the name.

+## Assets
+ - 13 commands,
+ - 5 special cells that update and do basic expressions,
+ - 1000 by 1000 grid,
+ - 1 permanent memory cell

+## Syntax
+ Thulium has 13 commands (numbered 0 - 12 or 0000 - 1100), each doing something simple and useless but when combined, can actually have a decent function.

+ - 0000 -- this command moves right in the grid
+ - 0001 -- left in the grid
+ - 0010 -- up (grid)
+ - 0011 -- down (grid)
+ - 0100 -- forward in special cells
+ - 0101 -- backward in special cells
+ - 0110 -- prints the current cell to the console
+ - 0111 -- moves the current special cell value to the memory
+ - 1000 -- moves the memory to the current cell
+ - 1001 -- moves the current cell's value to the memory
+ - 1010 -- increases the current cell's value by 1
+ - 1011 -- opposite of 1010
+ - 1100 -- updates the special cells

+ Commands are written line by line, one command per line.

+## Example program

+ Addition (2+3)

+    1010
+    1010
+    0000
+    1010
+    1010
+    1010
+    1100
+    0001
+    1100
+    0111
+    1000
+    0110